Banking and insurance in Iran: History

 In 1960 the Central Bank of Iran (CBI, also known as Bank Markazi) was established as a banker for the government, with responsibility for issuing currency.
 In 1972 legislation further defined the CBI's functions as a central bank responsible for national monetary policy.
 In the 1960s and 1970s, the expansion of economic activity fueled by oil revenues increased Iran's financial resources, and subsequently the demand for banking services increased exponentially.
 By 1977, some 36 banks (24 commercial and 12 specialized) with 8,275 branches were in operation.
 Their topline revenue has always been trade finance and letters of credit.

 After the Revolution, the government nationalized domestic private banks and insurance companies.
 Bank law was changed under new interest-free Islamic banking regulations.
 The post-Revolution reduction in economic activity and financial resources required banks to consolidate.
 By 1982, this consolidation, in conformity with the Banking Nationalization Act, had reduced the number of banks to nine (six commercial and three specialized) and the number of branches to 6,581.
 Subsequently, the system expanded gradually.

 The government began to privatize the banking sector in 2001 when licenses were issued to two new privately owned banks.

-In 2011, seven state-owned and private Iranian banks were involved in a USD 2.8-billion embezzlement case, which involved forging documents to secure multibillion-dollar loans and purchase state-owned companies.

 In 2014, Iranian authorities arrested 12 people for embezzlement of more than $4.5 billion (3.6 billion euros) from the Kerman branch of Tejarat Bank from 2009 until their arrest in 2013.

+In 2024 the banking sector underwent the "worst attack" in Iranian history by hackers according to Politico, forcing the Iranian government to pay ransom to release the data of Iranian customers.
+The Iranian government hid the attack from citizens, fearing a bank run and the collapse of an unstable Iranian financial sector.